 14th December 2018

-We’re thrilled that Adia has been selected for the Vodafone Techstarter Top 50 – a joint initiative between Vodafone and Social Tech Trust to identify and support the most innovative UK companies pursuing missions with a social impact like our’s at Adia as Lina explained here.
+We’re thrilled that Adia has been selected for the Vodafone Techstarter Top 50.
+It’s an exciting new joint initiative between Vodafone and Social Tech Trust to identify and support the most innovative UK companies pursuing missions with a social impact like our’s at Adia as Lina explained here.

-Started this year, the Vodafone Techstarter aims to uncover and develop ideas that can harness the power of technology, connectivity and innovation to improve health, education, environmental protection or social mobility – and it’s super exciting to see an initiative focussed on the role of technology for social good.
+Started this year, the Vodafone Techstarter aims to uncover and develop ideas that can harness the power of technology, connectivity and innovation to improve health, education, environmental protection or social mobility.
+We are super exciting to see an initiative focussed on the role of technology for social good!

 The whole idea is to help take transformational ideas from start-up to scale-up, so they can have the biggest impact.
-As well as access to funding, winners benefit from access to industry and technology expertise from Vodafone and the Social Tech Trust, enabling them to take their innovations from prototype to market readiness.
+As well as access to funding, winners benefit from access to industry and technology expertise from Vodafone and the Social Tech Trust.
+This will enable them to take their innovations from prototype to market readiness.
 It’s great to see Vodafone supporting the innovation ecosystem in such a comprehensive way.

 What was the competition?

-Over 250 for-profit and not-for-profit ventures applied to show how they are creating technology solutions that have the potential to transform lives or support a more sustainable future.
+Over 250 for-profit and not-for-profit ventures applied.
+They are all creating technology solutions that have the potential to transform lives or support a more sustainable future.
 The Techstarter Top 50 is a list of organisations who will move into the next stage of the competition.

 The award judges are brilliant thought leaders in technology, including: